mrkjse/airflow2/README.md

 Therefore, we consider the data *enriched* after end of the month, whatever the state of the data is.

-Once the enrichment process is over, the DAG will check for the existence of the files in the GCS directory where *enriched* datasets is.
+Once the enrichment process is over, the DAG will check for the existence of the files in the GCS directory where *enriched* datasets are.
 Once verified, it will dynamically spun `upload_to_bigquery_*` tasks to transfer the data into Google Bigquery, depending on the number of files in the GCS directory.

 ![DAG 3](images/bigquery_result.png)